aburilovic/LinuxSpringDemo/springbootsandbox/README.md

 The goal of this project is to create 'hello world' environment and cover these topics:

 - Create Initial Spring Boot project using Maven 🗸
+- Add support for JPA with simple CRUD operations, use in-memory database like H2 🗸
-- Add simple Rest endpoint 🗸
+- Add simple Rest endpoints 🗸
 - Create docker image 🗸
   `./mvnw spring-boot:build-image`

 - Docker Hub to deploy new image 🗸